cogscides/vscode-export-dir2file/README.md

 1. Install the extension.
 2. Configure the `exportconfig.json` file (optional).
-3. [Optional] Use commands `Dir2file: Create/Edit ignore File` and `Dir2file: Create/Edit include File` to create or edit the ignore and include files.
+3. [Optional] Use commands `Dir2file: Create/Edit ignore File` and `Dir2file: Create/Edit include File` to create or edit the ignore and include files specified in `ignoreFile` and `includeFile` config variables.
 4. Run the command `Dir2file: Export Directory to Markdown` to export the directory to `output` file.

 ## Example `.export-ignore`